The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 Formulated for the K2 oily scalp type — where excess sebum production creates the substrate for Malassezia proliferation, accelerates follicle congestion, and produces the greasy, flat appearance that drives clients to wash more frequently with increasingly aggressive formulas.
 The clinical irony of the oily scalp type: the more aggressively they wash, the oilier the scalp becomes.

-For high-frequency washers — clients who wash daily or multiple times per week due to activity levels — the Oily Hair Wash is also the correct daily formula because its botanical surfactant system supports the scalp through repeated cleansing without the cumulative microbiome disruption that SLS-based daily washing produces.
+For high-frequency washers — clients who wash daily or multiple times per week due to activity levels — the Oily Hair Wash is also the correct daily formula, because its surfactant system supports the scalp through repeated cleansing without the cumulative microbiome disruption that harsh daily washing produces, and without the stripping-rebound cycle that drives K2 clients to over-wash.

 K2 oily scalp type Sebum overproduction Post-workout washing High-frequency daily wash Sebum rebound correction